asyncapi/bindings/kafka/README-v2.md

 Current version is `v2-0.4.0` and is applicable to AsyncAPI v2.x only.
 For a version of Kafka binding applicable to AsyncAPI 3.x and examples on how to use it, please check this [README](./README-v3.md).

-> `v2-0.4.0` is just a renmaing of previous `0.4.0` in order to better track future changes that could be only applicable into an AsyncAPI v2.x context.
+> `v2-0.4.0` is just a renaming of previous `0.4.0` in order to better track future changes that could be only applicable into an AsyncAPI v2.x context.

 <a name="server"></a>